r9y9/WORLD/README.md

 - Linux
 - Mac OS X

-Note that the WORLD (probably) works in windows but currently I don't provide any build script.
-You can build WORLD manually.
+Note that I don't provide a build script for windows, however, you can build the WORLD manually in windows as well.

 ## Installation